-We’ve all been flaked on.
+We’ve all been flaked on and it sucks.

 Regardless of how good-looking, charismatic or genuinely interesting we may be… sometimes the inevitable “letdown text” comes in, leaving us high and dry.